Learn how to hand dye tonal or semi solid yarn which features tone variations with this super simple technique.

 - Gloves (optional)

-First thing you need to do is wind your wool yarn onto the ball winder.
 As you can see from the photo, I wound mine slightly more loosely than normal to make sure the dye penetrates the entire cake of yarn.

 Fill your pot with enough hot water to cover your cake of yarn.
 Add about 1/4 cup of vinegar.
 Remove the yarn from the ball winder and tie the two ends together.